re-mote-sensing/re-mote/RyanTyrrell19/Notes/LoRa/LoRa_RFM95_Module.md

 * Coding Rate
 * Transmission Power

-* "So that it is possible to optimise the LoRa modulation for a given application, access is given to the designer to three critical design parameters.
+* "So that it is possible to optimize the LoRa modulation for a given application, access is given to the designer to three critical design parameters.
 Each one permitting a trade off between link budget, immunity to interference, spectral occupancy and nominal data rate.
 These parameters are spreading factor, modulation bandwidth and error coding rate."

 ## Parameters
 ### Spreading Factor